Ruben Ecleo Jr.

-Ruben Buray Ecleo Jr. (April 16, 1960 – May 13, 2021) was a former Filipino politician and religious figure who was the leader of the Philippine Benevolent Missionaries Association who was convicted and imprisoned for parricide and graft and corruption until his death in 2021.
+Ruben Buray Ecleo Jr. (April 16, 1960 – May 13, 2021) was a former Filipino politician and religious figure who was the leader of the Philippine Benevolent Missionaries Association who was convicted and imprisoned for multiple counts of murder and graft and corruption until his death in 2021.

 Background

 Ecleo was born to the influential Ecleo political family in the Dinagat Islands.
 His father Ruben Sr. was a former mayor of San Jose, while his mother Glenda was a former member of the House of Representatives.

 Philippine Benevolent Missionaries Association

 Ecleo Jr. in 1987 inherited the leadership of the Philippine Benevolent Missionaries Association (PBMA), an organization ran by his father Ruben Sr. He was Supreme President of the PBMA and was sometimes referred to as the "Supreme Master" of the group.
 The PBMA is headquartered in San Jose in the Dinagat Islands.

 The PBMA has been characterized as a cult.
-The older Ecleo claimed to have supernatural abilities while the younger one was reportedly believed to be an reincarnation of Jesus Christ.
+The older Ecleo claimed to have supernatural abilities while the younger one was reportedly believed to be a reincarnation of Jesus Christ.